shivannis/xandr-docs-public/xandr-docs/invest/native-inventory-seller-specifications.md

 ---
 title: Microsoft Invest - Native Inventory Seller Specifications
 description: This page outlines requirements defined by sellers for serving creatives on their native ad inventory.
-It can also help troubleshoot if the creatives aren't serving. ms.date: 10/28/2023
+It can also help troubleshoot creatives that aren't serving. ms.date: 10/28/2023
 ---